Trotskystation/Trotskystation/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 # Feature requests are not handled in the repository.
-The best place to discuss these ideas would be on the Yogstation13 forums here: https://forums.yogstation.net/index.php?forums/feature-requests.221/
+The best place to discuss these ideas would be on the Trotskystation forums here: www.trotskystation.org

 ```
 *************************************************************************************